 (B) Any adjudication in a juvenile proceeding, in this state or in any other jurisdiction, determining that the individual committed an offense, which if done by an adult, would constitute a crime listed in ORS 342.143.

-(C) Any conduct which resulted in mandatory registration reporting as a sex offender in this state or any other jurisdiction.
+(C) Any conduct which resulted in mandatory registration reporting as a sex offender in this state or any other jurisdiction or current requirement to register as a sex offender.
 A later court order or other action relieving the individual of the sex offender registration/reporting requirement does not affect the status of the conduct as a conviction for purposes of this rule.

 (D) Any plea of guilty, no contest or nolo contendere in connection with a crime, in this state or in any other jurisdiction.